Cq8jx/VJU-Project/University Regulations/English/DHVN-HD-1534 Thesis and Graduation Project Annex Templates - Layout Guide.md

 \- Students report their Thesis/Graduation Project in order of name;

-\- 02 reviewers read comments on each student\'s Graduation
-Thesis/Project after the presentation;
+\- 02 reviewers read comments on each student's Graduation Thesis/Project after the presentation;

 \- Evaluation Council members ask questions to students;